-Is your Windows 10 applications and programs taking forever to load?
+Are your Windows 10 applications and programs taking forever to load?
 Does it take longer than normal for your operating system to boot up?
-At startup, windows take a long time to load the welcome screen?
+At startup, does windows take a long time to load the welcome screen?
 Are you seeing the dreaded pinwheel of doom or spinning blue circle daily or hourly?
 Malware and viruses have the tendency to slow down your operating system.
 You could notice the decrease in speed while browsing the internet or transferring files from your computer.
 The computer will be slow to boot up.

-Before you assume the worst, look for other common causes like not enough RAM, too many applications running at the same time, a fragmented hard drive, etc. Once you’ve crossed all these off, you can start checking for potential malware infection.
+Before you assume the worst, look for other common causes like not enough RAM, too many applications running at the same time, a fragmented hard drive, etc. Once you’ve crossed all these off, you can start checking for potential malware infections.

-You do a Google search and it goes to a different browser?
+Do you do a Google search and it goes to a different browser?
 Or click to go to a news portal and end up on a site with the “suggestion” of updating a plugin like Flash?
 Not every site redirect is malicious, but if you find that trying to reach Google takes you to an unfamiliar search site, you’ve almost certainly got a problem.
 For example, a banking Trojan might divert your browser to a fraudulent site that looks just like your bank’s real site.
-In that case your only clue is the unfamiliar URL in the Address bar.
+In that case, your only clue is the unfamiliar URL in the Address bar.

 Showing Pop-up Ads

 Do popup ads appear even when no browser is open?
 One of the most annoying signs of malware is represented by unwanted pop-up windows.
 Unwanted pop-up windows are a clear sign of a malware attack.
 Pop-ups are not only annoying, but they usually come bundled with other concealed malware threats, and which could be far more destructive for our systems.